fern-api/fern/packages/docs/docs/cli/generate.md

 ## Example

-If we have previously run `fern add javascript-client` and now run `fern generate`, the output will look similar to:
+If we have previously run `fern add typescript` and now run `fern generate`, the output will look similar to:

 ```bash
 ┌─